Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

 ## Configure the Label Capture Mode

 The main entry point for the Label Capture Mode is the [LabelCapture](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/label-capture.html#class-scandit.datacapture.label.LabelCapture) object.

-It is configured through [LabelCaptureSettings](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/label-capture-settings.html#class-scandit.datacapture.label.LabelCaptureSettings) and allows to register one or more [listeners](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/label-capture-listener.html#interface-scandit.datacapture.label.ILabelCaptureListener) that  gets informed whenever a new frame has been processed.
+It is configured through [LabelCaptureSettings](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/label-capture-settings.html#class-scandit.datacapture.label.LabelCaptureSettings) and allows you to register one or more [listeners](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/label-capture-listener.html#interface-scandit.datacapture.label.ILabelCaptureListener) that get informed whenever a new frame has been processed.

 <Tabs groupId="language">
 <TabItem value="kotlin" label="Kotlin">